20-foot Containers: How to Load, Dimensions, Measurements and Capacity

 There’s an art to putting things inside a container.
 It’s all about achieving the perfect balance.
 Follow these tips and your cargo will be nice and snug.

 Put the heavy stuff in first.
 This one is just common sense, really.
 You don’t want your delicate items to get smashed on the journey over.
-If you’ve got any heavy objects, such as a refrigerator or a dining room table, it’s best to put these at the bottom.
+If you’ve got any heavy objects, such as a fridge freezer or a dining room table, it’s best to put these at the bottom.

 Distribute the weight evenly.
-If one side of the container is much heavier than the other then that could cause serious issues down the line.
+If one side of the container is much heavier than the other, that could cause serious issues during the transportation.
 Whenever the container tilts during its journey over the ocean, the heavier side will crush the lighter side.
 If you put something heavy at one end of the container, make sure you put something equally heavy at the opposite end.

 Pack it tightly.
 Things need to be very cosy in there.
 If there’s any looseness between items, damages will occur.
 Whenever the truck driver slams on the brakes, or whenever the container ship tilts, there’s an opportunity for furniture bruising.
 Think of a tightly packed bookshelf; that’s what the inside of your container should be like.